Best Blackjack Odds: Complete Analysis of Blackjack Odds

 Are Blackjack Odds Better with More Players?

+The pure house edge or the one modified by the correct strategy is not affected by the number of players involved in a game.
+This is the case since the basic strategy only takes your hand and the dealer’s upcard into account.
 Thus, your Blackjack odds of winning do not vary based on the number of players at the table.
 Using the basic strategy is equivalent to imagining playing a game version with infinite decks and even probability distribution for the dealt cards.
 It only addresses the decisions you should take in each round and based on your present hand.
+But we know this is not the case since all tables have a limited number of decks in play and the game odds for certain values being dealt depending on the discarded cards.

 Does the Number of Players Matter If You Follow Discarded Cards?

+The more cards you can see, the better your approximations are for the modified house edge following cards’ removal.
+This is the theoretical answer.
+However, your efforts to keep up to date with dealt hands will also grow accordingly.
 You fall under the risk of bogging down in minute calculations that will not necessarily translate into better in-game decisions.
 Can you effectively find the real-time house edge based on your fellow players’ cards during a round?
 You have all the tools to do so.
 However, a 1% or less change in one round cannot inform your betting approach.

 Steps to Maximise the Odds